tsenart/vegeta/README.md

 Specifies the max number of redirects followed on each request.
 The default is 10.
 When the value is -1, redirects are not followed but the response is marked as successful.

+#### `-resolvers`
+Specifies custom DNS resolver addresses to use for name resolution instead of the ones configured by the operating system.

 #### `-root-certs`
 Specifies the trusted TLS root CAs certificate files as a comma separated